 1938: The Montreal Maroons withdraw from the NHL, leaving the League with seven teams.
 The decision comes three years after the Maroons win the Stanley Cup for the second time in their history by sweeping the Toronto Maple Leafs in the best-of-5 Final.

 1977: John Ziegler is named the fourth president in NHL history, succeeding Clarence Campbell.
 Ziegler serves as president for 15 years, guiding the NHL through the absorption of four teams from the World Hockey Association (Edmonton Oilers, New England Whalers, Quebec Nordiques, Winnipeg Jets) exactly two years later and helping lay the groundwork for the NHL's expansion in the 1990s.

 1982: Mike Ilitch purchases the Detroit Red Wings from Bruce Norris.
 Under Ilitch, the Red Wings become a model franchise and win the Stanley Cup four times from 1997-2008.

-1991: The Nordiques, picking first in the NHL Draft in Buffalo, select center Eric Lindros, who's said he doesn't want to play in Quebec.
-Lindros spends the 1991-92 season with the Canadian Olympic team before being traded to the Philadelphia Flyers on June 30, 1992.
+1991: The Nordiques, picking first in the NHL Draft in Buffalo, select center Eric Lindros, who has said he doesn't want to play in Quebec.
+Lindros spends the 1991-92 season with the Canadian Olympic Team before being traded to the Philadelphia Flyers on June 30, 1992.